Bosnia and Herzegovina - Country Commercial Guide

 Many smaller and younger firms have difficulty gaining access to credit; therefore, an outside investor might consider financing options for the local reseller, whether in the area of industrial or consumer goods.
 Most buyers prefer to pay in monthly installments, even for low-priced goods.

 Close and frequent contact with buyers, motivated and trained intermediaries, and aggressive market promotion are additional factors critical to success.
-Selling to state-owned companies and other state entities still relies on cultivating relationships.
+Selling to government-owned companies and other state entities still requires cultivating personal relationships.

 It is important to provide product literature and manuals in local languages, as well as to use locally available service and maintenance.